IndieBase

 Tips & Best Practices

 • Create events in advance.
-Setting up the event before you arrive on-site means you (and any other team admins) can add crews and pre-populate the venue while you have a reliable connection.
+Setting up the event before you arrive on-site means you and other team admins can add crews and pre-populate the venue while you have a reliable connection.

 Troubleshooting